Good-Soma/Good-Soma/README.md

 ### My Collaboration Tools Is:
 **GitHub:**
-I use GitHub to write documents, clone repositorys, resolve technical challenges in documents and, most importantly, collaborate with other like-minded individuals like you.
+I use GitHub to write documents, clone repositories, resolve mistakes in documents and most importantly, collaborate with other like-minded individuals like you.

 ### What application do I use when drawing diagram for illustration?